Clevatess: Main Characters

-A Demon King who rules the dark lands.
+One of the Four Beast Kings who rules the dark lands.
 He has grown interested in humanity after the heroes' failed attack.
-When adventuring, he disguises himself as "Klen", taking the appearance of a young boy who died while protecting Luna, though he is weaker in this form.
+When adventuring, he disguises himself as "Klen", taking the appearance of a young boy (whose name is later revealed to be Shiro) who died while protecting Luna, though he is weaker in this form.
+His true form is a giant dark wolf with many tails.
 He is not all that ruthless as he has no interest in conquest, but will attack anyone who threatens him and his lands.
 He is currently the caretaker of Luna and master of Alicia and Nelluru, as well as Luna's magic instructor following Dorel's defeat.
+During his time at Solsein, he uses the alias Klen Vatiss.